 Also, if you come to know the people here, you will recognize that you're in the company of one of the wealthiest communities in the nation.
 In fact, a mere 1.9% of America's neighborhoods are wealthier than the E 86th St / Madison Ave neighborhood.
 Real estate here is exceedingly well-maintained, and similarly, tends to maintain its value over time.
 The cars driven are mostly luxury brands like Mercedes, Audi, BMW, and Lexus.
 If the public schools aren't up to snuff, the residents of this neighborhood preferentially send their children to private preparatory schools.
 Vacation to Disney?
 Yes, but equally popular are summers in Europe.

-American households most often have a car, and regularly they have two or three.
-But households in the E 86th St / Madison Ave neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the E 86th St / Madison Ave neighborhood have a highly unusual car ownership.
 51.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.7% of U.S. neighborhoods.

 Did you know that the E 86th St / Madison Ave neighborhood has more Romanian and Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.6% of this neighborhood's residents have Romanian ancestry and 7.1% have Russian ancestry.